Dinoclaro/DT_objdet_train/README.md

      git clone https://github.com/Dinoclaro/DT_project_60.git
      ```

-2.**Clone the `duckietown-lx`**: follow [these](https://github.com/duckietown/duckietown-lx) instructions
+2. **Clone the `duckietown-lx`**: follow [these](https://github.com/duckietown/duckietown-lx) instructions

-4. Navigate to the `DT_train` directory in this repository.
+3. Navigate to the `DT_train` directory in this repository.
 The directory outlines the procedure to generate the dataset and then train the YOLOv5 model.